-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by the school or the trust.
-They will consider whether the school and/or the trust has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Perryfields Infant School.
+They will consider whether Perryfields Infant School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.